-- Significant risks identified during the engagement in accordance with ISA (Ireland) 315,13 and the responses to those risks in accordance with ISA (Ireland) 330,14 including the engagement team's assessment of, and response to, the risk of fraud in accordance with ISA (Ireland) 240.15 - Judgments made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the audit. - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.
+- Significant risks identified during the engagement in accordance with ISA (Ireland) 315 (Revised October 2020),17 and the responses to those risks in accordance with ISA (Ireland) 330 (Revised August 2018),18 including the engagement team's assessment of, and response to, the risk of fraud in accordance with ISA (Ireland) 240 (Updated December 2018).19 - Judgments made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the audit.